Alex Brooker made newest UNICEF UK High Profile Supporter

 Over the course of her marathon’s, Eddie raised £25,000 for UNICEF UK’s important work with refugee and migrant children in Turkey.

 Halloween Ball 2019

-Last night a host of Unicef UK Ambassadors and high-profile supporters attended our annual Halloween Ball – raising a phenomenal £250,000 to support Unicef’s life-saving work for children in danger around the world.
+A host of UNICEF UK Ambassadors and high-profile supporters attended our annual Halloween Ball – raising a phenomenal £250,000 to support UNICEF’s life-saving work for children in danger around the world.

 Eddie Izzard is Wunderbar